 Angela’s Fund reached £120,000 in April 2019, securing the foundations for a full 5 years’ research programme!
 The research is now evolving, and other families have joined in the effort and fundraised for the project to continue.

 To date Angela’s Fund stands at an incredible £130,000 and fundraising continues to support the development of the Patient Research Registry outside the UK, which is now being led by Dr William Foulkes at McGill University – with a view to clinical trials further down the line.
+To find out more about the soon to be launched Patient Registry, click here.

 There’s still a long way to go to develop the Patient Research Registry internationally to become the worlds focal point of all small cell ovarian cancer research.
 If you would like to support Angela’s Fund, please donate on the button below.